jlelong/LaTeX-Workshop-wiki/Intellisense.md

 The key `\` automatically triggers completion of LaTeX commands.
 Several mechanisms play together to build the list of available commands.

-- A set of standard LaTeX commands is provided.
+- A set of standard LaTeX commands is provided in the file [`data/commands.json`](https://github.com/James-Yu/LaTeX-Workshop/blob/master/data/commands.json).
+You may overwrite some of these commands by using the [`latex-workshop.intellisense.commandsJSON.replace`](#latex-workshopintellisensecommandsJSONreplace) configuration variable.
 - The files of a LaTeX project are searched for any already used commands in the form `mycommand` followed by several `{}` groups.
 Then, a snippet is dynamically built for each of them and they are added to the command completion list.
 - When [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`, the command completion list is also populated with the commands provided by all the _standard_ packages used in the project (through `\usepackage`).
 The list of commands provided by every package is described [here](https://github.com/LaTeXing/LaTeX-cwl).
 Note that homemade packages are ignored in this mechanism because they do not come with a `.cwl` file.
 - If you use personal macro files and want them to be taken into account by intellisense but store them in some `texmf` structure or dedicated directory.
 Just add the directory containing the file to [`latex-workshop.latex.texDirs`](Multi-File-Projects#latex-workshoplatextexDirs).
 The file must be loaded in the LaTeX project through the `\input` macro.